confluentinc/cp-demo/docs/index.rst

 #.
 Next step: for a practical guide to optimizing your |ak| deployment for various service goals including throughput, latency, durability and availability, and useful metrics to monitor for performance and cluster health for on-prem |ak| clusters, see the `Optimizing Your Apache Kafka Deployment <https://www.confluent.io/white-paper/optimizing-your-apache-kafka-deployment/>`__ whitepaper.

+.. _cp-demo-troubleshooting:

 ===============
 Troubleshooting
 ===============

-Here are some suggestions on how to troubleshoot the example.
+If the start script does not complete successfully, please go through the following troubleshooting steps.

 #.
+Verify in the advanced Docker preferences settings that the memory available to Docker is at least 8 GB (default is 2 GB) and that Docker is allocated at least 2 CPU cores.

-Verify the status of the Docker containers show ``Up`` state.
+#.
+Verify that the status of all the Docker containers show ``Up`` state.

    .. code-block:: bash